 Elvis & Kresse is a luxury brand on the higher end of the price bracket, but their items are absolutely beautifully crafted!

-Founded back in 1991 People Tree is a pioneer in a sustainable fashion as they’ve been going since before sustainable fashion was even a thing people worried about.
+Founded back in 1991 People Tree is a pioneer in sustainable fashion as they’ve been going since before sustainable fashion and ethical clothing was even a thing people worried about.
 People Tree is one of those companies who consider sustainability practices throughout their supply chain from start to finish.
 Some of their collections use TENCEL Lyocell which is made from natural sustainable fibres, they also use organic cotton and responsible wool.

 They are a contemporary and playful brand and feature exclusive prints that are inspired by the V&A archives.
 People Tree support the “who made my clothes” movement by providing information about the makers of their items online.